 The above-mentioned rules do not apply to the representatives of the UNHCR, who may enter the centre anytime provided that the staff of the centre was notified in advance.
 As regards NGOs, whose tasks include the provision of assistance to asylum seekers, and entities which provide legal assistance to asylum seekers, the Head of the Office for Foreigners may issue a permit to enter the centre for the period of their activities performed for asylum seekers residing in the centre.

 The COVID-19 pandemic has affected the access to the reception centres.
 In the periods of March-May and November-December 2020, no permissions to access the reception centres were given and the permissions already given were withdrawn if the presence of persons or organisations in the centre was not indispensable.
-Legal, psychological and educational assistance and activities were continued online or by phone.
-Visits of the family members were excluded.
-NGOs could access reception centres only in January-February and June-September 2020.
+Giving permissions was resumed only in the second half of 2021 (both to private persons and NGOs).
+Until then, legal, psychological and educational assistance and activities were continued online or by phone.
+In the second half of 2021, visitors were allowed to enter the centre if they had no visible symptoms of COVID-19.
+Their temperature was checked at the entrance.

 Paras 7-9 of the Annex to the Regulation on rules of stay in the centre for asylum seekers.